À l'heure actuelle, nous n'avons pas d'ouvertures d'emploi, de possibilités de bénévolat, ou d'événements prochains.

 S'identifier ou adhérer pour être parmi les premiers à savoir quand de nouvelles ouvertures ou des événements sont ajoutés!

-The Bard Graduate Center is a graduate research institute committed to studying the cultural history of the material world.
-Our degree programs, research projects, and exhibition program together work to suggest a new field of questions at the crossroads where decorative arts, design history and material culture studies meet.
+Bard Graduate Center is a graduate research institute committed to studying the cultural history of the material world.
+Our degree programs, research projects, and exhibition program together work to suggest a new field of questions at the crossroads where decorative arts, design history, and material culture studies meet.

 Students enrolled in the M.A. and Ph.D. programs work closely with a distinguished permanent faculty of active scholars in exploring the interrelationships between works of art and craft, design, places, ideas, and social and cultural practice in courses ranging from the ancient world to the twenty-first century.
-Our areas of special strength include Comparative Medieval Material Culture (China, Islam, Europe); Early Modern Europe; Modern Design History; New York and American Material Culture; the History and Theory of Museums, and Archeology and Material Culture.
+Our areas of special strength include Global Middle Ages; Early Modern Europe; Modern Design History; New York and American Material Culture; the History and Theory of Museums, Archaeology, Anthropology, and Material Culture, and Cultures of Conservation.